Wilm0r/dnsrev/README.md

-The script will try to keep all auto-generated changes in a separate section at the bottom of your reverse files, it will not delete or modify anything outside that section (other than the SOA serial# which it will update, using the usual YYYYMMDDHHMMXX scheme).
+The script will try to keep all auto-generated changes in a separate section at the bottom of your reverse files, it will not delete or modify anything outside that section (other than the SOA serial# which it will update, using the usual YYYYMMDDXX scheme).

 ## --help